lkishalmi/gradle-bom-plugin/README.md

 =================

-Bill of Materials Plugin for Gradle to Manage Versions of 3rd Party Libraries in a Central Space
+Bill of Materials Plugin for Gradle to Manage Versions of 3rd Party Libraries in a Central place.

+There is a similar plugin [dependency-management-plugin from Spring][1]

-The idea of this plugin has came from experience converting large multi-module Maven projects to gradle.
+The idea of this plugin has came from experience converting large multi-module Maven projects to Gradle.

 1. While `gradle init` does it's job to convert dependencies, there were differences in the final 3rd party library usage due to the master pom's